sdelgadoc/download-tweets-ai-text-gen-plus/README.md

 ## Usage

+First, clone this repo onto your system.

-First, install the Python script dependencies:
+Then, install the Python script dependencies:

 ```sh
 pip3 install -r requirements.txt
 ```

-Then download the `download_tweets.py` script from this repo.

 The script is interacted via a command line interface.
 After `cd`ing into the directory where the script is stored in a terminal, run: